lightning/bolts/07-routing-gossip.md

 feature bits here refer to the nodes, not the `node_announcement` message itself.

-New address types may be added in the future; as address descriptors have to be ordered in ascending order, unknown ones can be safely ignored.
+New address types may be added in the future; any new address descriptors have to be ordered after the currently-defined four and in ascending order, allowing unknown ones to be safely ignored.
+However, due to compatibility issues, there is no ordering requirement on the existing four address descriptors.
 Additional fields beyond `addresses` may also be added in the future—with optional padding within `addresses`, if they require certain alignment.

 ### Security Considerations for Node Aliases